panglesd/slipshow/docs/actions-api.rst

 ``pause``

-  The pause attribute tells the slipshow engine to pause the text rendering here.
+  The pause attribute tells the Slipshow engine to pause the text rendering here.
 This element and every element after (but inside the "pause block") that in the document will be hidden.

   When a ``pause`` action is executed, the initially hidden text is displayed.

 ``pause-block``
-  The ``pause-block`` attribute tells the slipshow engine that pauses inside it should not hide content outside of it.
+  The ``pause-block`` attribute tells the Slipshow engine that pauses inside it should not hide content outside of it.

   Example: